eliasYFGM/allegro-templates/README.md

 # Allegro Project Templates
 I originally made these templates as part of my own projects.
 A Code::Blocks project file is included in every template.

-These were made under Linux, but they support mingw32 and DOS targets (Allegro 4 only).
+These were made under Linux, but they support targetting Windows and DOS (Allegro 4 only).
 For a quick installation, you can just git-clone into your default CodeBlocks' UserTemplates folder (starting with 16.01, the folder is located in ~/.config/codeblocks under Linux).

-## Names
+## Naming

-a(4/5): Basic template that provides init, update, draw and shutdown functions in the same "main" file.

-a(4/5)s: A more complete template that provides a game-state mechanism and a default Game_Engine class.
-States can be   interacted with change_state, push_state and pop_state functions.

-a(4/5)sc: C version of the above template.
-Provides the same functionality as the C++ version, but the code is entirely in C.
+[a4]: Template for Allegro version 4.x (can target Linux, Windows and DOS).

+[a5]: Templates for Allegro 5.x (Linux and Windows).

+[s]: These templates provide a basic state mechanism, with some global functions for manipulating them (C version) and a Game class (C++ version).

+[c]: Templates for the C language.
+They may be slightly more polished than C++ though.

-a5scr: This is the same as the C template, but it's meant for retro-games in mind with a small resolution (default is 320x200).
-The screen is up-scaled automatically by default, depending on the monitor's resolution (minimum scaling factor is 2) and uses "nearest-neighbor" to scale plus linear interpolation.
-Full-screen not supported at the moment.
+[r]: Template for retro-games in mind (small resolution).
+The game window is up-scaled automatically by default, depending on the monitor's resolution (minimum scaling factor is 2) and uses "nearest-neighbor" to scale plus linear interpolation.
+No full-screen at the moment.